 What Is Sales Tracking?
-5 Steps to Track Sales + Templates & Tools
+5 Steps to Track Sales + Which Metrics Matter

-Just like tracking calories isn’t the end solution to losing weight, tracking your sales metrics isn’t the end solution to improving your process.
+Just like tracking calories isn’t the solution to losing weight, just tracking sales metrics isn’t the solution to improving your process.

 It’s what you do with the data that counts.

-That’s why true sales tracking should involve taking all of the relevant data and turning it into something you can actually use to adjust your process and increase sales.
+That’s why true sales tracking should involve taking all the relevant data and turning it into something you can use to adjust your process and increase sales.

 If you want to become an expert at sales tracking, you’ve come to the right place.
 By the end of this guide, you’ll know exactly how to track your sales successfully, and how to use that data to empower your team.